 - Foster a more robust prayer life.
 Instead of focusing on the news, start focusing on Christ.
 He will provide the answers that you seek in the media.

 - Practice a hobby or habit.
 Make sure that you engage in leisure activities during your free time so you can elevate your mind.

 - In addition to elevating your mind and soul, elevate your body with exercise.
-It’s good for the body, it helps you think more clearly, and it delivers endorphins to your brain.
+It’s good for the body, it helps you think more clearly, and it delivers healthy proteins (endorphins, osteocalcin) to your brain.